 The priorities associated with these actions may change over time due to the changing situation of staff resources, funding, and national and local policies and strategies.
-These will be reviewed annually.
-Based on the priorities and type of action required we allocate the plan to a timescale
+These will be reviewed regularly based on the priorities and type of action required.